AjayGNair/PhotoAlbum/README.md

 # PhotoAlbum
-This is a photo Album
+As part of the Full Stack Development elective Coursework, I've build a simple photo album containing landscape images.